-- Monitoring of logs and/or red and Purple cards.
-These are recorded by the class teacher / lunchtime supervisor on a spreadsheet, which is transferred to Scholar Pack.
-From this data we are able to identify trends and address any concerns. - Incident logs are also used to record any behaviour that is unacceptable and how it was dealt with. - Report cards are also signed and kept as part of the child's behavior file.
+- Monitoring of logs and/or Red.
+These are recorded by the class teacher / lunchtime supervisor on Scholar Pack/CPOMS.
+From this data we are able to identify trends and address any concerns. - Incident logs, via CPOMS, are also used to record any behaviour that is unacceptable and how it was dealt with. - Report cards are also signed and kept as part of the child's behavior file.